kyclark/tiny_python_projects/wod/README.md

 ````

 Hints:

 * Use the `csv` module's `DictReader` to read the input CSV files
 * Break the `reps` field on the `-` character, coerce the low/high values to `int` values, and then use the `random` module to choose a random integer in that range.
+Also see if the `random` module can help you sample some exercises.
 * Read the docs on the `tabulate` module to figure out to get it to print your data